 Are you kidding me?

-That said, the Mets built a team around four core players, plus Johan Santana.
+- That said, the Mets built a team around four core players, plus Johan Santana.
 If even one got injured, it would create major problems.
 And now all four of them have.
-Meanwhile, Delgado was no spring The Mets' WBC contingentchicken, Beltran had knee issues as recently as two years ago and Reyes had a tendency early in his career to have leg injuries that stick around forever.
+Meanwhile, Delgado was no spring chicken, Beltran had knee issues as recently as two years ago and Reyes had a tendency early in his career to have leg injuries that stick around forever.